xc-jp/blog-posts/Nixops-Intro.md

 Cross Compass is developing a web service built around a software suite developed in Haskell with a Ruby on Rails backend and a frontend developed using javascript.
-The Haskell code is already built using Nix while the frontend and backend are built for deployment using docker.
+The Haskell code is already built using Nix while the frontend and backend are built for deployment using Docker.
 The application is divided across three separate repositories managed by different teams.
 Code is kept on [GitHub](https://github.com) while we use [Buildkite](https://buildkite.com) for continuous integration.